What is IOLTA?

 Doing more

-Most financial institutions choose to waive fees on IOLTA accounts as a service to the communities they serve.
+Most financial institutions choose to waive all fees on IOLTA accounts as a service to the communities they serve.
 Some go the extra mile, paying higher interest as IOLTA Prime Partners.

 More information